davidc6/cs-knowledge/notes/data-structures/general.md

 ```
 - JavaScript tuple proposal - https://github.com/tc39/proposal-record-tuple

 ## List

-A data structure that is similar to an array but allows data of different types and also is growable, meaning it can dynamically expand if necessary.
+- List is similar to an array but allows elements of various types.
+A list can store heterogeneous data.
+- It is growable, meaning it can dynamically expand if necessary
+- Lists support such operations as `get()`, `insert()`, `remove()`, `removeAt()`, etc.

+## Linked list

+- Linked list allows to store data anywhere in the memory
+- Each node in a linked list stores some data and the address to the next node
+  - Singly -
+  - Doubly -
+  - Circularly -

 ## Trie (prefix tree, digital tree)